-The Group recognises property development revenue and expenses in profit or loss by using the stage of completion method.
+The Group recognises property development revenue and expenses in statement of profit or loss and other comprehensive income by using the stage of completion method.
 The stage of completion is determined by the proportion that property development costs incurred for work performed to date bear to the estimated total property development costs.